-This was January 2012, a perfect time to completely re-invent the Levi’s brand, online.
-Combing through the vast amounts of material created by W+K for brand and seasonal campaigns, and in-house brand design, and bringing it to life online like never before.
-Over 6 months of design concepts, and another 6 months of execution, we took the best practices of the time, and applied them in a way that amplifies the character of the brand, while better serving a varied audience on their various devices.
+With the mobile revolution in full swing, it was the perfect time to re-invent the brand, online.
+We combed through vast amounts of material created by W+K for seasonal campaigns, and in-house brand design, and distilled it down to its core, timeless characteristics, with a few seasonal touches.
+Over 6 months of design concepts and 6 months of execution, we took the best practices of the time, and applied them in a way that amplifies the character of the brand, while better serving a varied audience on their various devices.

-This wasn’t a new idea in 2012, but it wasn’t something big brands were doing yet.
-That customers would use a phone as readily as a desktop computer to shop online was still an idea that had to be fought for.
+This wasn’t a new idea in 2012, but it wasn’t something big brands were doing well.
+That customers would use a phone as readily as a desktop computer to shop online was still a controversial idea.

 Images previously reserved for print.
-Product, lookbook, campaign, brand, history: all impeccably photographed and an internet with the bandwidth to show it big and borderless.
+Product, lookbook, campaign, brand, history: impeccably photographed and an internet with the bandwidth to display them big and borderless.

-A brand that for a century had a truly American typographic character (and helped define what that means), suffered the scourge of Arial for decades.
+A brand that for a century had a truly American typographic character (and helped define what that means), suffered the scourge of Arial, online, for decades.
 Finally, we had web fonts, but brands this big were still afraid to use them.

 Beyond workman’s denim: practical fashion, for men and women.
 This was the positioning for the products, so we applied it to the website.
 Make it elegantly functional; design it to do a job.

 No tricks.
 Flat.
 Photos on white, black text.
-These were the days of iOS 6, but the thinking was Classic MacOS.
+These were the days of iOS 6, but the thinking was MacOS System 6.
 And by going counter to the stylistic conventions of the time, we’d also align ourselves with the fashion brands Levi’s was chasing with its expanded clothing line and ambitions beyond denim.

 Some ideas fell into place immediately: long pages of “filmstrips” instead of click-through carousels.
 Grids that behaved like text, wrapping with the page, centered like words.
 A loose layout that uses typographic contrast and whitespace as signposts.